Crystal Palace Park, Anerley Hill, London, SE19 2BA

-In exchange for your race licence and the entry fee of £3 (cash only for youth races) you will receive a pair of race numbers and a helmet cover in a colour that matches your category.
+In order to avoid handling cash we have decided to make entry to all youth races free for 2021.
+In exchange for your race licence you will receive a pair of race numbers and a helmet cover in a colour that matches your category.
 If your helmet is the same colour as the helmet cover, then you don’t need to wear the cover – just hand it back to the signing-on staff showing them your helmet.
 Pin your race numbers one either side, on your lower back.

 Race times are as follows:

 Each category will start separately and get its own result.
 Once you have finished your race, please hand back your helmet cover and race number in exchange for your licence.

 Note to mums, dads and helpers: please do join in with judging the races – it’s fun and you will get to know other mums and dads of youngsters who are friends with your own son or daughter.